simonlongtester/simonlongtester.github.io/index.md

 ### The Test Advocate Blogs!

+Below you will find blogs that I will publish from time to time!

-[Learning Cypress from Scrstch - a journey to become more technical aware!]
+Blog number 1 [Learning Cypress from Scrstch - a journey to become more technical aware!] ()